-A traveling nut actuator (Figure 7) has a threaded rod that drives a nut from one end of the housing to another.
+A traveling nut actuator has a threaded rod that drives a nut from one end of the housing to another.
 The traveling nut in turn drives a slotted lever through 90 degrees of rotation.
 Traveling nut actuators provide slower rotation and greater torque multiplication at the ends of travel.
-A bevel gear mounted on the input side of the actuator provides additional torque.